 - the situation or purpose of your project that focuses activities;

 - the target systems that will be influenced by your project activities;

 - the specific activities that will be implemented and the specific outputs and outcomes that will result from that work; and

 - the measurements and data sources that will be used to determine the project's effectiveness in reaching targeted outcomes (W. K. Kellogg Foundation, 2001).

 Logic models are not always linear in construction, with one element leading directly to the next.
 They are flexible enough not to require such a relationship among their elements.
 For example, research-oriented projects often are best described in a recurring "loop" between the project's input and activities, its research design and implementation, and its results or output.
 Related research is often required to produce sufficient confidence or rigor to be used by others key audiences or systems to produce change or other effects.
 This suggests that the output of one research activity constitutes the input for another research activity and so on – until reliable results are produced.
 In a logic model, this could look like:

 Input → Research Activities → Output → Outcomes, (back to Inputs to repeat)

 Generally speaking, no single research activity and accompanying result is sufficient to expect widespread implementation and short- and mid-term outcomes, and long-range impact.
 Rather, research is characterized as an iterative process where the results of research are subject to review, analysis, and replication before they may be fully accepted by the scientific community as sufficient to base decisions upon in the real world.
 To be most useful, logic models need to reflect this reality in the production of research-based findings that can be widely used.

 W. K. Kellogg Foundation.
-(2001).
-Using logic models to bring together planning, evaluation, & action: Logic model development guide.
+(2004).
+Logic model development guide.
 Battle Creek, MI: Author.
-Retrieved August 2, 2004:
+Available from

 Return to: Logic Models